CUNYTechPrep/2024-python-summer-prep/setup.md

 3. OPTIONAL: Download and install [Sublime Text](https://www.sublimetext.com/) and/or [VS Code](https://code.visualstudio.com/download).

-# Trouble Shooting
-1. Mac users may have to install command line tools for xcode.
-- You dont need to update xcode fully, all you have to do is open your terminal and type in the following command. `xcode-select --install`

-# Once you are all setup.
+# BOTH WINDOWS AND MAC:: Once you are all setup....

  ### Wrapping up:
  * Now that we have everything installed
 * Mac Users:  Fully quit iTerm (don't just close the window, but quit the application to restart it).
-* Window users: Open up your Anaconda Power Shell (in the Ananconda Folder you can find in your home menu), and type in `jupyter notebook`.
+* Window users: Open up your Anaconda Power Shell (in the Ananconda Folder you can find in your home menu).
-* Type in `jupter notebook` into the terminal to launch python / jupyter
+* * Type in `jupter notebook` into the terminal (iterm or Anaconda Power Shell) to launch python / jupyter
 	* If that doesn't work, try `jupyter lab` instead of `jupyter notebook`
-* Create a new Jupyter Notebook file.
+* Create a new Jupyter Notebook file, and print 'Hello World!'.
-	* Now that you are in python land, print 'Hello World'
 * You're good now.
 Happy coding.